elsalama/Portfolio/decision-tree-elsalama/README.md

 Implement parallel processing for large datasets.
 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

+sql
+Copy
+Edit

+When you paste this into your `README.md` file and commit it to your GitHub repository, it will render properly with all formatting intact.
+Let me know if you have any other questions or need further adjustments!